Automattic/jetpack/readme.txt

 23. After uninstalling, your permalinks may break if you remove the WordPress mod_rewrite rules too.
 Regenerate those rules by visiting the Settings->Permalink page and saving that form again.
 24. If your blog refuses to load make sure your wp-config.php is correct.
 Are you missing an opening or closing PHP tag?
 25. Your front page is ok but posts and pages give a 404?
 Go to Settings->permalinks and click "Save" once you've selected a custom permalink structure.
 You may need to manually update your .htaccess file.
+26. If certain characters do not appear correctly on your website your server may not be configured correctly.
+You need to tell visitors what character set is used.
+Go to Settings->Reading and copy the 'Encoding for pages and feeds' value.
+Edit the .htaccess file with all your Supercache and WordPress rewrite rules and add this at the top, replacing CHARSET with the copied value. (for example, 'UTF-8')

+	`AddDefaultCharset CHARSET`

 == CDN ==